-This story, is factual, and needs to be told.
-But that said, for a reason that will soon be clear, I have changed the subject of the story's name.
+This story is factual and needs to be told.
+That said, for a reason that will soon be clear, I have changed the subject of the story's name.

 It was mid-August when Mark M. contacted me to ask for help with his "serious coke problem" (his words).
 I was saddened but flattered.
 Of course, it is a tragedy that an otherwise happy and successful man would feel a need to seek help for an addiction.
 But also I was happy that, of all his friends and family, he would choose me to unburden himself.
 He was obviously ashamed; otherwise why send such a personal plea in a text message.